craftserverbot/discordlist-rs/README.md

 - `rustls-tls` (default): Use the `rustls` crate to make HTTPS requests.
 - `native-tls`: Use the platform-specific TLS implementation to make HTTPS requests.

-Discordlist also has some undocumented API endpoints which can be enabled with a feature:
+Discordlist also has some undocumented API endpoints which can be controlled with a feature:

-- `undocumented`: Enable making API calls that are not documented by Discordlist.
+- `undocumented` (default): Enable making API calls that are not documented by Discordlist.
 Considered less stable.

 ## Usage